Upstate Medical University

 CNY Biotech Accelerator Medical Device Innovation Challenge

-View our Graduate MDIC Team Milestones
+Graduate MDIC Team Milestones

 CNYBAC Medical Device Innovation Challenge (MDIC) Two-step Application Process

-Step 1: Confirm Eligibility
+Step 1: Confirm eligibility/Apply

 • Your innovation is reduced to practice and you are able to apply for a patent, have a provisional patent filed, or patent approved.

-• Agree to meet the requirements of the program: attend all monthly mentor meetings, actively participate in progressing through your Project Plan goals, attend CNYBAC virtual education events (most are recorded/you can access at your convenience).
+• Agree to meet the requirements of the program: attend all monthly mentor meetings, actively participate in progressing through your Project Plan goals, and attend CNYBAC virtual education events (most are recorded/you can access at your convenience).

 Program details: